danielrriggs/danielrriggs.github.io/content/Yantra.md

 #### Yantra Meditation
 This is phase 2 of [[Trataka]] practice, which is [[Trataka]] on a Yantra.

-When we close our eyes, we can notice the screen of our mind, or [[Akash]] (which is in our [[Citta]]).
+When we close our eyes, we can notice the screen of our mind, or [[Akash]] (which is in our [[Chitta]]).
 It is almost like a monitor in our brain, where we can visualize things, imagine things, or see after images.
 - From a biological perspective, our eyes have pigments called rhodopsins that become exhausted when we stare at something too long.
 As a result of rhodopsin exhaustion, we see “after images” that include the negative or opposite color of what we were gazing at.
 Internal trataka leverages these principles to create a visual object for us to focus on in the mind.
 This practice also teaches us [[Vairagya]].

 #### Example Yantra Meditation (#WIP - guided meditation?)